In the 2022-23 academic year, we will be offering two exciting volunteer programmes to support our students.

 - Chris Conneely, Head of Alumni Relations and Regular Giving

 - Meron Berhanu, Alumni Engagement Officer

 Pentacell was developed in response to increasing concerns about student wellbeing over the last few years and the COVID-19 pandemic.
 Pentacell aims to increase enrolled students mutual sharing of information, care and support; and therefore, improve their sense of organisational belonging and mutuality.
 Feedback suggests these activities reduce students’ experience of isolation and loneliness.
 Through the process of participating in the Pentacell, enrolled students also develop interpersonal skills beneficial for agents of change in health.

 Alumni who take part in Pentacell will make an important contribution to student education, as well as developing their own group facilitation and education skills.

 You can register your interest by completing our online form.

-Please contact Alice Perry in the Alumni Office if you have any questions about either of these volunteer programmes.
+Please contact Meron Berhanu in the Alumni Office if you have any questions about either of these volunteer programmes.